edturri/edturri/README.md

 ## Welcome to my GitHub profile

-I am a fourth-year PhD Candidate in Economics at The London School of Economics and Political Sciences.
+I am a fourth-year PhD Candidate in Economics at The London School of Economics and Political Science.

 I am a macroeconomist working on growth and inequality.